ignite/cli/docs/docs/guide/08-loan/00-intro.md

 `liquidated`.
 A loan is in the `requested` state when the borrower first submits a request for the loan.
 If the lender approves the request, the loan moves to the `approved` state.
 When the borrower repays the loan, the loan moves to the `paid` state.
-If the borrower cancels the loan before it is, the loan moves to the `cancelled` state.
+If the borrower cancels the loan before it is approved, the loan moves to the `cancelled` state.
 If the borrower is unable to pay back the loan by the deadline, the lender may choose to liquidate the loan and seize the collateral.
 In this case, the loan moves to the `liquidated` state.

 In a loan transaction, there are two parties involved: the borrower and the lender.
 The borrower is the party that requests the loan and agrees to pay back